alexei-erm/alexei-erm.github.io/index.md

 _"Play get into a fight and **Bilal** then convinces Kid to ask Sydney"_

 To determine the optimal context window size for sentiment analysis, we conducted a manual exploration of hyperparameters (hyperparameter tuning).
-This involved iteratively trying different sizes and examining example outputs to assess the impact on sentiment analysis results.
-By visually inspecting the sentiment context around Arabic names in sample plots, the most effective context window size was identified as `n = 9`.
+This involved iteratively trying different sizes and visually inspecting example outputs to assess the relevancy of the context around the name.
+As a result, the most effective context window size was identified as `n = 9`.
+This value is a good compromise between containing words related to the target name, and not being confounded by other entities' attributes.

 All of this said, let's have a look at the evolution of sentiment throughout the years.

 To perform sentiment analysis and get sentiment polarity scores, the VADER model is used.
-This model evaluates both polarity (positive/negative) and intensity (strength) of emotion of each word in a text.
+This model evaluates both polarity (positive/negative) and intensity (strength) of emotions of each word in a text.
 Then, it adds them up to obtain the sentiment score of the entire body.
 The model distinguishes 5 sentiment polarities:
 - positive
 - negative
 - neutral